 Mental illness affects 15.5% of the global population.
 What’s the worst?
 Mental health conditions are rising, with some estimates putting the cost to the global economy up to $16 trillion in 2030, unless global healthcare systems can address the problem.
 Over half of all mental illnesses remain untreated today, leading to worsening mental conditions, chronic physical health problems, issues of job stability, homelessness, trauma, and suicide.

 Understaffed and underfunded healthcare systems can not cope with this mental health crisis, and this is where technology can help!
-It can help clinicians diagnose and treat mental conditions and give patients tools to better manage their daily conditions.
+It can help clinicians diagnose and treat psychological conditions and give patients tools to manage their daily conditions better.

 In this article, we explore the top 10 companies that use AI to help people with mental health problems.